Berlin Hbf

 Hamburg-Copenhagen train at Copenhagen

-Hamburg to Copenhagen by Intercity train: From June 2023, these trains are temporarily being operated by former German Railways intercity cars and a Danish electric locomotive, until new trains being built by Talgo arrive in 2024.
+Hamburg to Copenhagen by EuroCity train: From June 2023, these trains are temporarily being operated by former German Railways intercity cars and a Danish electric locomotive, until new trains being built by Talgo arrive in 2024.
 The current trains have 1st & 2nd class, power sockets at seats, but no catering so bring your own food & drink.
-More information about the Hamburg-Copenhagen journey.
+More about the Hamburg-Copenhagen journey.

 2nd clas seats on a DB Intercity train